needle-mirror/com.unity.cloud.ktx/README.md

 ### Using as Sprite

-If you want to use the texture in a UI / Sprite context, this is how you create a Sprite with correct orientation (excerpt from [BasisImageLoader](https://github.com/atteneder/KtxUnityDemo/blob/main/Assets/Scripts/LoadBasisFileSpriteDemo.cs)):
+If you want to use the texture in a UI / Sprite context, this is how you create a Sprite with correct orientation:

 ```C#
 …